Add or edit a SharePoint Online source

 Once you’ve added all the required permissions, grant tenant-wide admin consent to the application.

-NoteYou must have the appropriate user role to consent on behalf of the organization.
+NoteYou must have the appropriate user role to be authorized to consent on behalf of the organization.

 -